DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Metholodogy

 \section{Metholodogy}

-To model the complex dependencies in the local wind fields across space, time, and height, we propose a multi-output deep IDE model with a multivariate, non-stationary, and state-dependent kernel, for which key physically meaningful parameters are learned using an embedded deep learning model.
-Our approach is dubbed as the {Deep} {M}ultivariate {I}ntegro-{D}ifference {E}quation model, or in short, DeepMIDE.
+To model the complex dependencies in the local wind fields across space, time, and height, we propose a {multi-output} deep IDE model with a multivariate, {nonstationary kernel,} for which key physically meaningful parameters are learned using an embedded deep learning model.
+Our approach is dubbed as the {Deep} {{M}ulti-output} {I}ntegro-{D}ifference {E}quation model, or in short, DeepMIDE.
 We start by a brief background to the IDE model, then present the essence and technical details of DeepMIDE.